curtismchale/Coupons-for-Gravity-Forms/readme.txt

 Contributors: Curtis McHale
 Tags: gravity forms, coupons
 Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.4
-Stable tag: 0.1
+Stable tag: 1.0

 Adds coupon support to Gravity Forms.

 == Description ==

 Adds coupon support to Gravity Forms.
 Requires Gravity Forms and the Gravity Forms PayPal addon.

-Currently it's quick and dirty.
-You add coupons by adding to the array in the plugin.
-All discounts are percentage based only.
-Coupon codes are case sensitive.
-Only tested with PayPal.
+Coupons expire and can be % or $ based discounts.

+Add Coupons from the coupon menu under Settings.
+To have a coupon live make it a 'scheduled' WordPress post.
+When a coupon is 'published' it will no longer work.

+There is currently NO support for coupons/discounts on subscriptions.

 == Installation ==

-1. Extract to your wp-content/plugins/
+1. Extract to your wp-content/plugins/ folder.
-folder.

 2. Activate the plugin.

-3. Add coupons by adding to the array inside the plugin.
+3. Add coupons by adding items to the coupon custom post type.

 == Changelog ==

+= 1.0 =

+- added coupon custom post type
+- added % and $ based discounts
+- updated for latest GF and PayPal plugins
+- added coupon expiration
+- Many thanks to http://www.onlinecardclasses.com/stretchyourstamps/ for needing the features and financing the development

 = 0.1 =